How to Make Accurate Project Estimations

 Project cost estimation example

 Based on the numbers above, the total cost of the project will be: 55x180 + 55x150 + 45x60 = $20850.
 Surely, there are other ways to calculate the cost of the product.
 As such, the MVP pricing will differ from developing a full-scale solution.
+But based on the above, you already know how to estimate a software project or what to expect from your possible partners.

 What's Next?

-Having put all things together and made our calculations, we share it with the client in person, explaining our project estimation instead of just sending over a number without context.
-We schedule a meeting and go over the document with them, row by row.
+Having put all things together and made our calculations, we share them with the client in personor during an online conference meeting.
+We give a detailed explanation of our project estimation instead of just sending over a number without context.
+We schedule a meeting and go over the document together, row by row.
 It allows us to discuss any questions that may have come up along the way.
-If it becomes clear that the project isn't doable within the client's limitations, we can also help to prioritize the functionality and start by developing a minimum viable product (MVP) or even a proof of concept (POC).
-We try to include this kind of out-of-the-box thinking in our project estimation process whenever possible, to add value at every step of our collaboration.

 Estimating software development is prone to error.
 The overall complexity becomes fully visible only at the point of execution.
 In the conditions of uncertainty and lack of information, there is a temptation to provide lower numbers to outbid the competition.
 But that doesn't mean that the final price for your product will be lower.
 It may just mean more stress, more unforeseen costs along the way, and as a result, your dissatisfaction.
 And this is definitely not how great products are built.